 There’s nothing better than saddling up your horse and riding among the Pacific Northwest’s natural wonders.
-That’s one of the many reasons horse camping is still so popular, especially with country folk.
+That’s one of the many reasons horse camping is so popular, especially with country folk.
 Whether you’re new to horse camping and trail riding, or simply want to brush up on your camp etiquette, we’ve compiled some of the basics along with a list of places to take your favorite equine friend.

 Stick to Specific Trails and Campgrounds

 When you’re on a multi-use trail, you and your horse have the right-of-way.
 That means hikers and bikers must yield to you.
 But you’re also responsible for controlling your animal.
-Always ride single-file and stay on the trials to avoid damaging vegetation and habitat.
+Always ride single-file and stay on the trails to avoid damaging vegetation and habitat.

 Carry Paperwork with You

-Chance are you’ll never get asked, but officials do require that you have current, written proof of a negative Coggins Test and Equine Infectious Anemia.
+Chances are you’ll never get asked, but officials do require that you have current, written proof of a negative Coggins Test and Equine Infectious Anemia.

 Feed is Important